mikkomattila/tindeq-progressor-rs/README.md

 # tindeq-progressor-rs

-Connects to Tindeq Progressor via bluetooth.
+Connect to Tindeq Progressor dynamometer via bluetooth.

+TODO: Do something useful after the fact.